 Student rooms provide network connections allowing access to email, the web and all major computing facilities around the University.
 There are also well-equipped computer rooms which provide access to scanners, laser printers and where the bulk of the machines can be re-set to run either Windows or Linux.

 Interview and written tests

-Candidates will sit a pre-interview written test before being shortlisted for interview.
+Candidates will sit a written assessment (pre-registration required) before being shortlisted for interview.
 This is called the Test of Mathematics for University Admission (TMUA) and details including sample test papers can be found here:

-Please note that your performance in the written tests and interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+Please note that your performance in the written assessments and interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.